-Integrating PAM360 with The SSL Store™ Certificate Authority
+Integrating The SSL Store Certificate Authority with PAM360

-With PAM360's seamless API-based integration with The SSL Store™—one of the largest platinum partners of world's leading CAs—you will have the option to acquire and manage certificates from the following third-party CAs directly using PAM360: Sectigo (formerly Comodo), Symantec, and Digicert.
+PAM360 facilitates end-to-end life cycle management of certificates obtained from trusted certificate authorities (CAs) by enabling users to acquire, consolidate, deploy, renew, and track certificates issued by commercial CAs from a single interface.
+With PAM360's seamless API-based integration with The SSL Store—one of the largest platinum partners of world's leading CAs—you will have the option to acquire and manage certificates from the following third-party CAs directly using PAM360: Symantec, Thawte, RapidSSL, GeoTrust, and DigiCert.

 Follow the steps below to place certificate orders, acquire, consolidate, deploy and manage trusted third-party CA certificates from PAM360.

-- Configuring API authentication credentials in PAM360
+- Configuring API Authentication Credentials in PAM360

 1. Configuring API Authentication Credentials in PAM360

-The first step to request and manage third-party CA certificates from PAM360 is to sign up for an exclusive enterprise account at The SSL Store™ portal and configure the API credentials generated subsequently in PAM360's interface.
-To set up an Enterprise account with The SSL Store™,
+The first step to request and manage third-party CA certificates from PAM360 is to sign up for an exclusive enterprise account at The SSL Store portal and configure the API credentials generated subsequently in PAM360's interface.
+To set up an Enterprise account with The SSL Store,

-- Navigate to this enterprise sign up link in The SSL Store™ website.
-Proceed through the sign up link for Key Manager Plus.
+- Navigate to this enterprise sign up link on The SSL Store website.
+Proceed through the sign up link for PAM360.

 - Fill in your personal details and organization details as requested, and click Continue.

-- You will then be taken to the Setup Payment section where you need to configure a payment method, and provide the payment details and billing information.
+- You will then be taken to the Setup Payment section where you need to configure a payment method and provide the payment details and billing information.

 - After providing the details, click Continue.